Position

 • Handle cash transactions, including counting and balancing cash drawers.

-• Maintain a clean and organized gaming floor, including cleaning and restocking machines as needed.
+• Maintain a clean and organized gaming floor, including the removal of empty chip containers and the restocking of supplies as needed.

-• Monitor the gaming floor for any suspicious activity and report it to the security team.
+• Monitor the gaming floor for any suspicious activity or violations of casino policies and report them to security.

 Qualifications